 ExpressVPN claims they are a no-log VPN service.
-This means they don't retain any records of what you do while connected.
+This means they don't retain any records of what you do while connected to their servers.

 The service does log some minor connection details but ExpressVPN claim this can't link you to your activity due to them using Shared IP Addresses.
 Many users utilise these at the same time.

 It's a bonus that they use Shared IP Addresses because even minimal connection data could finger you for your actions, but shared IP Addresses make this so much harder.

-Last year ExpressVPN carried out a full audit of their service with PricewaterhouseCoopers which confirmed their no-logging claims.
+In 2019 ExpressVPN carried out a full independent audit of their service with PricewaterhouseCoopers which confirmed their no-logging claims.
 This backs up their claims which were tested some years ago in a high profile assassination case in Turkey.

 The audit plus the high-profile case should reassure you that ExpressVPN is keeping to their word and this is a VPN that keeps absolutely no user logs.

 It's worth remembering that this limit is simultaneous connections.
-There are no limits on the number of devices you can connect the app or activate the service as long as no more than five are connected concurrently.
+There are no limits on the number of devices you can connect the app or activate the service as long as no more than five are connected at the same time.

 ExpressVPN is registered in the British Virgin Islands.
 This means they have no requirements to store any of your details thanks to the local data retention laws.

 The British Virgin Islands is not part of either the 5-eyes surveillance network or the 14-eyes larger group of countries that share intelligence.